SoMee.Social [OLD] Reaches Market Cap of $2.36 Million (ONG)

 According to CryptoCompare, “Former onG.social, SoMee.Social is a decentralized social media platform based on both Ethereum and Waves platforms.
 More information will be updated as soon as it is available. “

-It is usually not possible to buy alternative cryptocurrencies such as SoMee.Social [OLD] directly using U.S. dollars.
-Investors seeking to trade SoMee.Social [OLD] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SoMee.Social [OLD] using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as SoMee.Social [OLD] directly using U.S. dollars.
+Investors seeking to trade SoMee.Social [OLD] should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SoMee.Social [OLD] using one of the aforementioned exchanges.

 Receive News & Updates for SoMee.Social [OLD] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SoMee.Social [OLD] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.